Low Alcohol Wine Tasting Map: Napa Sonoma Wineries Travel Guide

-Best Wineries to Visit in Sonoma and Napa If You Like Elegant, Lower-Alcohol Wines
+Best Wineries to Visit in Napa and Sonoma If You Like Elegant, Lower-Alcohol Wines

-Wine country has its share of wine tasting road maps.
-Each is organized by geographic region, offering tourists a convenient, vinous travel guide.
+California wine country has its share of wine tasting road maps.
+Each is organized by geographic region, offering tourists a convenient, vinous travel guide to Napa Sonoma wineries.
 Some include details on amenities, such as food pairings, picnic grounds and wifi, but very little information about the wines produced.
-Enter the first official Sonoma Napa Low-Alcohol Wine Tasting Map.
+Enter the first official Napa Sonoma Wineries Low Alcohol Wine Tasting Map.
 Because Jordan has been making balanced wines for 40 years, we’ve watched many wineries come and go—and the trend of high-alcohol wines rise—so we’ve put together a map showcasing the best wineries to visit if you like elegant, lower-alcohol wines.
 Why take on such a project?
-We’ve never seen a tours and tastings map for visitors based on wine style, and interest in lighter wines is becoming more prevalent in wine country, as savvy visitors grow to appreciate the food-friendly charms of elegant wines that emphasize fruit and acidity over tannin and alcohol.
+We’ve never seen a California wine map for visitors based on wine style, and interest in lighter wines is becoming more prevalent in wine country, as savvy visitors grow to appreciate the food-friendly charms of elegant wines that emphasize fruit and acidity over tannin and alcohol.

 The traditional wine country tasting-route map format has been retooled to pinpoint wineries in Napa and Sonoma counties that produce wines with moderate alcohol levels (14% and under), keen balance, elegance and host guests to tastings, typically by appointment.
 In Europe where wine regions are mostly in cooler climates, lower alcohol is considered 13% or below, but in Northern California’s sun-drenched inland appellations, making red wines with those alcohol levels has become less common in the last three decades (though there are newcomer low-alcohol advocates), so we set the cut-off at under 14 abv.
 Of the 39 wineries included, 26 are located in Sonoma and only 13 in Napa–the latter of which includes four sparkling wine producers.
 The results are not surprising, considering the ocean influences of cooler-climate Sonoma, where myriad grape varieties thrive, and Napa’s warmer inland locale, where powerhouse cabernets remain the focus.